AsBaZa/Hotel-Clustering-v2/js/README.md

 ## Language

-This file contain the text for 3 different languages.
+This folder contain the text for 3 different languages.

 ## Class

+In this file are the 4 different classes for the 4 different charts, 3 of them plotted using [Plotly](https://plot.ly/) and the other one using [Leaflet](https://leafletjs.com/).

 ## Main

+This is the main file that contains all the `eventListener`s and actions of the app.